blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 ## Yaku

-A *yaku* is a pattern or situation that your hand fulfills, not unlike poker hands.
-In addition to the four *mentsu* and one *toitsu* rule, a hand must also contain at least one *yaku* for it to qualify as a winning hand.
+A *yaku* is a pattern or condition that your hand fulfills, not unlike poker hands.
+In addition to the four *mentsu* and one *toitsu* rule, a hand must also contain or meet at least one *yaku* for it to qualify as a winning hand.
 You cannot win off a hand that has no *yaku*, even if it has four *mentsu* and one *toitsu*.

 There are dozens of *yaku*, many of which are very specific and/or rare.
 Memorising them all is a gargantuan task, and is not necessary to begin playing.
 Instead, it is recommended to gradually pick them up as you play.
 To get started, you only need to remember the following four *yaku*: *riichi*, *tanyao*, *toitoi* and *honitsu*.